 - 1.6 Competitions Requiring an Area Association Permit - 1.6.1 An Area Association Permit is required for all International Competitions listed in paragraphs 1.7, 1.8, 1.9, and 1.10 of the International Competition definition.
-Permits for International Invitation Meetings or competitions where appearance fees, prize money and/or the value of non-cash prizes exceed USD 250,000 in total, or USD 25,000 for any one event, shall not be issued prior to the Area Association's consultation with the Chief Executive Officer regarding the date. - 1.6.2 An application for a permit must be made to the appropriate Area Association by the Member in whose Country or Territory the International Competition is to take place not later than 12 months prior to the competition, or such other deadline as may be established by the Area Association. - Members may authorise national competitions, and foreign athletes may participate in those competitions, subject to the Requirements to Compete in International Competition Rules.
-If foreign athletes do participate, appearance fees, prize money, and/or non-cash prizes for all athletes at such national competitions shall not exceed USD 50.000 in total.

-Competitions Authorised by a Member:
+Permits for International Invitation Meetings or competitions where appearance fees, prize money and/or the value of non-cash prizes exceed USD 250,000 in total, or USD 25,000 for any one event, shall not be issued prior to the Area Association's consultation with the Chief Executive Officer regarding the date. - 1.6.2 An application for a permit must be made to the appropriate Area Association by the Member in whose Country or Territory the International Competition is to take place not later than 12 months prior to the competition, or such other deadline as may be established by the Area Association. - 1.7 Competitions Authorised by a Member:

-prize money, and/or non-cash prizes for all athletes at such national competitions shall not exceed USD 50,000 in total, or USD 8,000 for any one event.
+Members may authorise national competitions, and foreign athletes may participate in those competitions, subject to the Requirements to Compete in International Competition Rules.
+If foreign athletes do participate, appearance fees, prize money, and/or non-cash prizes for all athletes at such national competitions shall not exceed USD 50,000 in total, or USD 8,000 for any one event.
 No athlete may participate in any such competition if they are ineligible to participate in the sport of Athletics under the rules of World Athletics, the host Member, or the Member Federation to which they are affiliated.